We Hate to Waste logo

 READ “Memories from Ottman & Company, Pioneering Meatpacking District Meat Purveyor”, Untapped New York, May 27, 2022

-READ “Preserving the Meatpacking District by Telling Its Stories”, Chelsea News, October 28, 2022
+READ “Preserving the Meatpacking District by Telling Its Stories”, by Jacquelyn Ottman for Chelsea News, October 28, 2022

 WATCH A FUN VIDEO of Jacquie Ottman and food historian Andrew Coletti recreating the recipe for the Salisburger, one of Ottman & Company’s most popular items.
 LINK HERE